 Must be proactive, self-motivated, articulate, personable, and well-organized.

-Excellent interpersonal skills are essential.
+Excellent interpersonal and writing skills are essential.

 A solid understanding of social media engagement strategies is required.